Decoherence to quantum theory from a causally-indefinite post-quantum theory: Multi-Environment Structures

 \begin{defn} A \textit{multi-environment structure} $\Sigma$ for a process theory $\cat{C}$ consists of, for each system $H$, a family of effects $\Sigma_H = \{\Ground:H\morph{}I\}$ such that:

 \end{defn}

 \begin{remark} Our notion of multi-environment structure is related to the one of \cite{gogioso_cpm} but the symmetry conditions are distinct.
-Here we ask for invariance under the symmetries $\sigma$ of $\cat{C}$, whereas in \cite{gogioso_cpm} the symmetries are asked for \textit{internally} to each system. \end{remark} The idea behind a multi-environment structure is that each family $\Sigma_H$ contains all the valid ways of discarding the system $H$.
-A multi-environment structure with one effect for each system is just an ordinary environment structure, but such a discarding effect is no longer unique at higher-order.
+Here we ask for invariance under the symmetries $\sigma$ of $\cat{C}$, whereas in \cite{gogioso_cpm} the symmetries are asked for \textit{internally} to each system. \end{remark} Note that a multi-environment structure with one effect for each system is just an ordinary environment structure.

 We can then say that a theory with a multi-environment structure is non-signalling if and only if for every state $\ket{\psi}$ and every pair of discarding effects $\Ground_1, \Ground_2$ we have the following